Skip to Content

 Norwegian also removed the Children’s Soda Program from its options.
 As late as 2022, parents of kids aged 12 and under could pay just $5.95 per day to let each kid have unlimited fountain sodas.

-For 2023, children and adults who want unlimited soft drinks have now been lumped into the same package, almost doubling the per-day price for kids!
+Currently, children and adults who want unlimited soft drinks have now been lumped into the same package, almost doubling the per-day price for kids!

 NCL added a new drink package